dbgjerez/workshop-golang-grpc/README.md

     --go-grpc_opt=paths=source_relative
 ```

-> NOTE: It's very important to install the preferred language plugin, in the step before I installed ```protoc-gen-go```, but you can install another.
+> NOTE: I've installed the ```protoc-gen-go``` plugin, which allow to auto-generate golang code.
+If you prefer, you can install it for another language.

 After the plugin execution, we can inspect our code inside the ```src/domain``` folder.